music by Anna K. Jacobs, book & lyrics by Bill Nelson

 With a lively, soulful score, Harmony, Kansas tells the story of Heath, a gay farmer making his way in a rural community where it pays to blend in.
 When his city-born partner, Julian, talks him into joining a spirited group of gay guys who meet once a week to sing, Heath discovers a love for making music and a kinship he didn't expect.
 But his world is turned upside down when the group considers performing in public, threatening everything that matters to him, including the life he’s made with the man he loves.

-After recieving its second reading at Goodpeed’s January, 2012 Festival of New Artists, the show had it's premiere production at the Diversionary Theatre in San Diego, 2012 ((four SCENIE Awards, three San Diego Theatre Critics Circle nominations).
+After receiving its second reading at Goodspeed’s Festival of New Artists, the show had its premiere production at the Diversionary Theatre in San Diego, ((four SCENIE Awards, three San Diego Theatre Critics Circle nominations).
 NAMT Festival finalist.

 Men with Money